KawikaMiller/pokedex/README.md

 - Can save team to database
   - Server is not currently deployed, must be ran locally
 - Can see type coverage chart

+2023-03-21 : Able to load teams from database and render to screen
+- Minor reworks to shape of the `team` object sent to database. `pokemon` is now a property of `team` whose value is an array of pokemon objects instead of the six individual properties (e.g. `slot1`, `slot2`, etc.)
+  - This makes it easier for rendering the team back to the screen after the GET request (e.g. 'Load Team') has been made.

 ## Credit and Collaborations